The Age of Pittosporum undulatum [WEED]

 (c) Saahmadbulbul (Wikipedia)

-The term "weed" traditionally evokes images of invasive non-native species disrupting fragile ecosystems.
-However, the concept of native plants behaving as weeds is a complex and increasingly relevant issue.
-Pittosporum undulatum exemplifies this, as it has transitioned from a favoured native species with specific habitat requirements to a weed-like presence in altered landscapes out competing other natives for space and light.
+Pittosporum undulatum exemplifies this, as it has transitioned from a favoured native species with specific habitat requirements to a plant with a weed-like presence colonising altered landscapes, out competing other endemic natives for precious resources.

 Pittosporum undulatum foliage and orange fruits